SamuelrSun/Proxyai_mvp/README.md

 # Proxyai_mvp
 This RAG AI model was built as an internal tool for USC Information Technology Systems.
 The txt file contains departmental troubleshooting procedures, which is used as data for a chatbot for the department's student workers.
+The mvp was built in collaboration with two technical cofounders.

 Pitch Deck: https://docs.google.com/presentation/d/1chrVj7xejaAFYtnKSv6QdBRknm2L6z_kMyBAvIO9Asg/edit?usp=sharing